nubenetes/awesome-kubernetes/docs/databases.md

 - [blog.equationlabs.io: Managing database migrations safely in high replicated k8s deployment](https://blog.equationlabs.io/managing-database-migrations-safely-in-high-replicated-k8s-deployment) In this article, you will learn how to run database migrations in Kubernetes using the Job resource, init containers and rolling updates
 - [thenewstack.io: Distributed Database Architecture: What Is It?](https://thenewstack.io/distributed-database-architecture-what-is-it/)
 - [medium.com/@mkremer_75412: Why Postgres RDS didn’t work for us (and why it won’t work for you if you’re implementing a big data solution)](https://medium.com/@mkremer_75412/why-postgres-rds-didnt-work-for-us-and-why-it-won-t-work-for-you-if-you-re-implementing-a-big-6c4fff5a8644)
+- [medium.com/@fengruohang: Database in Kubernetes: Is that a good idea?](https://medium.com/@fengruohang/database-in-kubernetes-is-that-a-good-idea-daf5775b5c1f) Perhaps one day, when the reliability and performance of distributed network storage surpass local storage and mainstream databases have some native support for storage-computation separation, things might change again — K8S might become suitable for databases.
+But for now, I believe putting serious production OLTP databases into K8S is immature and inappropriate.
+I hope readers will make wise choices on this matter.

 ## How to choose the right database for your service